rkuma183/wilsonmar.github.io/_posts/2016-07-06-api-lithium-klout.md

 This contains my notes on examining the API and SDK to Lithium Technologies (@lithiumtech).

-BTW, the photo is the Salar de Uyuni salt flats in Bolivia where 50% of the world's lithium is mined.
+BTW, the photo above is the Salar de Uyuni salt flats in Bolivia where 50% of the world's lithium is mined.
 Lithium was first identified in petalite ore on the Swedish island Utö in 1817.
 A year later, lithium powder are used to make red flames in fireworks.
 Fiery and unstable, lithium somehow calms emotional states often characterized in the same way.